afleming089/bank-account/README.md

-Short little project for school.
-Uses super and subclasses, polymorphism and inheritance.
+A short little project for school.
+Uses superclasses, subclasses, polymorphism, and inheritance.